 Memes unite the funny bones of the online world and provide a platform for social commentary, pop culture observations, and photo editing skills.
-Even brands are hopping aboard the meme train: either they create their own and cross their fingers that they end up like Dos Equis — which reportedly tripled its business with its famed Most Interesting Man campaign — or they repurpose already-popular memes, like Wonderful Pistachios’ Keyboard Cat commercial.
+Even brands are hopping aboard the meme train: either they use their own meme ideas and cross their fingers that they end up like Dos Equis — which reportedly tripled its business with its famed Most Interesting Man campaign — or they repurpose already-popular memes, like Wonderful Pistachios’ Keyboard Cat commercial.

-We’ve already covered how to create a basic meme, but as the old saying goes, there’s more than one way to turn a cat into an internet meme.
+We’ve covered how to create a basic meme before, but as the old saying goes, there’s more than one way to turn a cat into an internet meme.
 Meme ideas can come from anywhere.
-Here are some easy peasy ways to get other coveted meme looks in PicMonkey.
+Here are some easy-peasy ways to get popular meme looks in PicMonkey.
 These run the gamut, meaning you'll find some that, tonally, work well for brands just trying to modestly step into the meme pool; then, of course, there's a few that you're at liberty to take in a much snarkier direction.

 Sometimes hilarity ensues when we use our powers of observation, and realize that two things share a commonality.
 And then we share that insight with the rest of the world with a side-by-side comparison meme.

 You can take this meme in many directions: